LINE Developers Console overview

 The certified provider badge can only be displayed by corporate users who have submitted a specified application.
 If you wish to display a certified provider badge, contact your sales representative, or submit your inquiry to Sales Partners (opens new window).

-- The certified provider badge does not indicate LINE's support or warranty for the service provided by the service provider.
+- The certified provider badge does not indicate LY Corporation's support or warranty for the service provided by the service provider.

-- To change a certified provider name, you must submit an application for review to LINE.
+- To change a certified provider name, you must submit an application for review to LY Corporation.

 Channel enables service providers to use the features provided by the LINE Platform.